 10 Unsettling Signs of Repressed Childhood Trauma In Adults

 The grownup knows they cannot change the past.
-So, to avoid suffering, their brains try to repress those memories of early trauma.
+So, to avoid suffering, their brains try to repress those stressful memories of early trauma.

 Repressing the painful memories of childhood trauma is a defense against future pain from those experiences.